Department of Chemistry

 CHE 3464.
 Descriptive Inorganic Chemistry.
 (3-3) 4 Credit Hours.

-Prerequisites: A grade of "C-" or better in CHE 1113 and CHE 1131; concurrent enrollment in CHE 2603 recommended.
+Prerequisites: A grade of "C-" or better in CHE 1113 and CHE 1131.
 The basic principles of inorganic chemistry applied to the properties, reactions, and periodicity of inorganic elements and compounds.
 Includes the synthesis and characterization of inorganic compounds, and the use of specialized laboratory techniques.
 Generally offered: Spring.
-Differential Tuition: $200.
+This course has Differential Tuition.
 Course Fees: IUC1 $15; L001 $30.

 CHE 3643.
 Organic Chemistry II.
 (3-0) 3 Credit Hours.

-Prerequisite: A grade of "C-" or better in CHE 2603 or CHE 2703.
+Prerequisite: A grade of "C-" or better in CHE 2603 (or CHE 2703 in previous catalogs).
 Continuing study of fundamentals of organic structure, reaction mechanisms, synthesis, and spectroscopy.
 A continuation of CHE 2603.
-(Same as CHE 3703.
-Credit cannot be earned for more than one of the following: CHE 3703 or CHE 3643.)
+Credit cannot be earned for both CHE 3703 and CHE 3643.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $150.
-Course fee: $75.
+This course has Differential Tuition.

 CHE 3652.
 Organic Chemistry II Laboratory.
 (1-4) 2 Credit Hours.

-Prerequisites: Grades of "C-" or better in CHE 2603 or CHE 2703, and CHE 2612.
+Prerequisites: Grades of "C-" or better in CHE 2603 (or CHE 2703 in previous catalogs), and CHE 2612.
 Quantitative and continuing qualitative study of organic reactions and molecular structure through functional group interactions and spectroscopic techniques.
 Simple and multistep syntheses of organic compounds.
 A continuation of CHE 2612.
 This laboratory includes a lecture component.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $100.
+This course has Differential Tuition.
 Course Fees: IUC1 $15; L001 $30; DL01 $50.

 CHE 3804.
 Molecular Thermodynamics.
 (4-0) 4 Credit Hours.